-We have audited the accompanying financial statements of Communities In Schools, Inc. (CIS), which comprise the statements of financial position as of September 30, 2016 and 2015, and the related statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Communities In Schools, Inc. (CIS), which comprise the statements of financial position as of September 30, 2017 and 2016, and the related statements of activities and changes in net assets, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.